I know why you’re here. You’re hoping to learn how to pause your illness for the holidays, right?

 Your rest days are the perfect opportunity for your partner to explore new cities further then you are able to, experience adventure and relax without the stress of your physical capabilities and pain.

-Your partner’s rest days are just as important as yours, so pre-plan activities.
+Your partner’s fun days are just as important as your rest days, so pre-plan activities.

 Was it difficult when Johann recently hit the slopes in New Zealand without me?
 YES!
 I was really jealous.
 We enjoyed snowboarding together for years before I became unwell.
 It was so satisfying though feeling rested and seeing him content after such an adventurous day.
 If you want your relationship to flourish when one person is chronically ill, you need to encourage the person who is not unwell to continue with activities they enjoy.